 - To assess resources, risks, and consequences of requests

-- To review and control the approval process
+- To review and control the board meeting approval process

 - To communicate with other business leaders about the change processes